aarongough/sexpistol/README.md

 ### Scheme compatibility:

-Above all Sexpistol strives to be compatible with Scheme-style S-Expressions.
-This means that Sexpistol supports comma quoting, though quasi-quoting is not yet implemented.
-Sexpistol can also generate Scheme compatible external representations when the 'scheme_compatability' options is set to true:
+Sexpistol strives to be compatible with Scheme-style S-Expressions.
+Sexpistol can generate Scheme compatible external representations when the 'scheme_compatability' option is set to true:

 ```ruby
 Sexpistol.to_sexp([:test, false, true, nil], scheme_compatability: true)